Finding a Therapist

 Clinicians will have either a masters of a doctorate, having spent 2-6 years in school to complete that degree.

 Meeting with a pre-licensed person can result in a clinician with fresh knowledge who is more affordable, but who might also have less wisdom and intuition.
-Someone who has been practicing for longer can bring finesse and extensive knowledge to the room, but may also be less informed on the newest techniques.
+Someone who has been practicing for longer can bring finesse and extensive knowledge to the room, but may also be less informed on the newest techniques or offer the same thing to most clients.

 How much is each session?
-Do they have a sliding fee scale?
+Do they offer a reduced fee?
 How frequently do I want to have sessions?
 How much can I pay?

 These questions will all inform each other.
 If you have $200 a month to commit to therapy and it's $100 a session, it's likely that you'll go twice a month if you went with that therapist.
+Some therapists are open to meeting every-other-week or monthly; other therapists only meet weekly.
 You can look for a reduced fee, but haggling doesn't work well here.

 How do I want my therapist to work?

 A therapist's clinical orientation tells you how they view their client's struggles, how those struggles came to be, and how they best feel they can help.
-Most therapists use a blend of orientations.
+Most therapists use a blend of orientations, commonly referred to as being an "eclectic practitioner."
 What matters is that a therapist can tell you why they have chosen to work the way they do.

 Do I want my therapist to have any particular clinical specialties?